vcappuccio/Ansible-Campus-Collapsed-Core/README.md

 ## How to use this project

-The crux of this project is executing the *[pb.configuration.network.yml](https://github.com/packetferret/Ansible-VXLAN-EVPN-for-Campus/blob/master/files/ansible/pb.configuration.network.yml)* playbook found in `/files/ansible/` directory.
-Taking a peek at this relatively simple playbook, we can see that there are just five tasks executed:
+The crux of this project is to build the device configurations locally by executing the *[files/ansible/pb.configuration.build.yml](files/ansible/pb.configuration.build.yml)* playbook and applying the generated configurations with the *[files/ansible/pb.configuration.build.yml](files/ansible/pb.configuration.build.yml)* playbook; both playbooks are found in the `files/ansible` directory.
+Taking a peek at this relatively simple workflow, we can see that there are just five tasks executed:

 >1. validate that Ansible is running at least version 2.7.8
 >2. remove and rebuild local directories that hold our generated configurations